-Support services are considered a separate performance obligation from delivery of the IP products because customers could benefit from the services on their own or with other
+Support services are considered a separate performance obligation from delivery of the IP products because customers could benefit from the services on their own or with other resources that are readily available to them.

 Our obligation to provide support services is a stand-ready obligation over a specified period, the timing of which is uncertain and there is typically no maximum number of hours stated in the contract.
 Revenue from support services is therefore recognised on a straight-line basis over the contractual period of support provision.